HemanthTechie/Dynamic-dashboard-in-Excel-For-Super-Market/README.md

-# Dynamic-dashboard-in-Excel-For-Super-Market
+# Dynamic-dashboard-in-Excel-For-Hyper-Market
-**Project on Excel Dash board for Super Market**
+**Project on Excel Dash board for Hyper Market**

 This interactive Excel dashboard provides a holistic view of order trends, slot-wise analysis, and discounts.
 It combines multiple visualizations, such as pie charts, bar graphs, and line charts, to highlight significant patterns and metrics.
 ![image](https://github.com/user-attachments/assets/bc2bcfab-84ab-4c26-a9fb-d99713eeb195)